EngBaz/Engbaz/README.md

 ## I'm an Artificial Intelligence Research Scientist.

-- AI Research Scientist at LAMSADE-PSL
+- I am an AI Research Scientist at LAMSADE-PSL
 - I hold a Master in Artificial Intelligence, Systems and Data from Paris Dauphine-PSL
 - I’m actively working on ML and DL projects
 - I'm interested in AI with a focus on NLP